kevinledev/stack-overclone/README.md

 * upvote/downvote questions and answers
 * search for specific questions

-Feel free to make an account, browse questions, or ask a question on Stack Overclone, the robot clones on the site will get to you as soon as possible.
+Feel free to make an account, browse questions, or ask a question on Stack Overclone, our robot clones site will get to your question as soon as possible.

 ## Technologies